Dev-NotAqua/AqquaAc-2/README.md

-# Valkyrie Anti-cheat
+# AqquaAC Anti-cheat
 An open source [FiveM](https://fivem.net) Anti-cheat, helping keep your server free of cheaters.
-No sketchy obfuscated files and runtime reloadable modules that keep you in control, Valkyrie aims to be your solution in preventing cheaters from wreaking havoc on your server.
+No sketchy obfuscated files and runtime reloadable modules that keep you in control, AqquaAC aims to be your solution in preventing cheaters from wreaking havoc on your server.

 # Disclaimer
 - No Anti-cheat is a silver bullet, especially not the paid versions, notice how most claim 99% protection against cheaters 😕.
 You as the server owner/developer should be taking an active role in preventing the exploitation of resources on your server because nothing is a substitute for good programming practices.

 - The `main` branch is pushed to regularly and may include breaking changes!
-Only code downloaded from the [releases](https://github.com/NotSomething0/Valkyrie/releases) section is considered to be stable.
+Only code downloaded from the [releases](https://github.com/Dev-NotAqua/AqquaAc-2/releases) section is considered to be stable.

 ## Getting started

-0. Ensure you have a non modified and up-to-date version of the [cfx-server-data chat resource](https://github.com/citizenfx/cfx-server-data/tree/master/resources/%5Bgameplay%5D/chat), Valkyrie uses the `registerMessageHook` export for message filtering, which is not available in older or some modified versions of the resource.
+0. Ensure you have a non modified and up-to-date version of the [cfx-server-data chat resource](https://github.com/citizenfx/cfx-server-data/tree/master/resources/%5Bgameplay%5D/chat), AqquaAC uses the `registerMessageHook` export for message filtering, which is not available in older or some modified versions of the resource.

-1. Download the most recent version from the [releases](https://github.com/NotSomething0/Valkyrie/releases) section on GitHub ("Valkyrie-version.zip")
+1. Download the most recent version from the [releases](https://github.com/Dev-NotAqua/AqquaAc-2/releases) section on GitHub ("AqquaAC-version.zip")

-2. Extract the contents from the zip file into `resources/Valkyrie`
+2. Extract the contents from the zip file into `resources/AqquaAC`

-3. Open your `server.cfg` file, and add the following, making sure `ensure Valkyrie` is added after the config file execution.
+3. Open your `server.cfg` file, and add the following, making sure `ensure AqquaAC` is added after the config file execution.
-  * `exec @Valkyrie/config.cfg`
+* `exec @AqquaAC/config.cfg`
-  * `exec @Valkyrie/permission.cfg`
+* `exec @AqquaAC/permission.cfg`
-  * `ensure Valkyrie`
+* `ensure AqquaAC`

 4. Save the server.cfg file then start your server

-5. You're done, you've installed Valkyrie!
+5. You're done, you've installed AqquaAC!
 Now move on to the configuration portion of this README

 ## Resource Configuration:
 Note 🗒️: These settings can be updated during runtime using the `vac:sync` command or by restarting the resource